ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

   Tuborg
 ```

-> NOTE: Using declaring and initializing arrays like we have done above by using the square bracket notation is just a simplified syntax for creating an Array using the Array constructor, `var beers = ['Heineken', 'Miller', 'Tuborg'];` is equivalent to `var beers = new Array('Heineken', 'Miller', 'Tuborg');`
+> NOTE: Declaring and initializing arrays like we have done above by using the square bracket notation is just a simplified syntax for creating an Array using the Array constructor, `var beers = ['Heineken', 'Miller', 'Tuborg'];` is equivalent to `var beers = new Array('Heineken', 'Miller', 'Tuborg');`

 However, the problem in this approach is, if we decide to define a new array we will need to define the `last` attribute again for that particular array.
 This approach is not extensible for all arrays.